 - Kick the Son of a Bitch: Marik's father Hank Ishtar, who really deserved it after savaging whipping Odion and then trying to do the same to Marik.

 - Freak Out: Several times during his duel with the Pharaoh.

 - Knife Nut: His Millennium Rod holds a knife which he uses to give great big hugs.
 Sometimes the knife is a lightsaber.

 - Knight of Cerebus: Parodied.
-He's just as Ax-Crazy and insane as his original counterpart, the other characters are terrified of him, and he does manages to be the most effective and dangerous villain yet when he gets the show cancelled at the end of Season 2.
+He's just as Ax-Crazy and insane as his original counterpart, the other characters are terrified of him, and he does manage to be the most effective and dangerous villain yet when he gets the show cancelled at the end of Season 2.
 But all his antics are Played for Laughs, and he's so ridiculously over the top and silly that he's hard to take as a serious threat.
 Often characters will talk about how wicked and cruel he is, then the episode does a Gilligan Cut to Melvin being completely harmless and comical.

 No doubt he's already hard at work plotting his next evil scheme.
 Melvin:

 - Laughably Evil: He wouldn't be as funny as he is if he wasn't a murderous lunatic.

 - Large Ham: He's just as over-the-top as his canon counterpart, if not moreso.

 "Hello, Pharaoh!
 We were just about to play Twister!
 It involves me twisting your neck until it snaps.
 We were also going to play Snap.
 It has similar rules."